Skip to content

 else:

-candidates = all_pairs() # Consider all O(n²) pairs
+candidates = all_pairs() # All O(n²) pairs

 best = max(candidates, key=expected_sigma_reduction)